Sears says Kmart stores hit by data breach

-Retailer Sears Holdings Corp said the payment data systems at its Kmart stores had been compromised, the latest in a series of computer security breaches to hit U.S. companies in recent months.
+Sears Holdings Corp (SHLD.O) said it was the victim of a cyberattack that likely resulted in the theft of some customer payment cards at its Kmart stores, the latest in a series of computer security breaches to hit U.S. companies and dealing a fresh blow to the struggling U.S. retailer.

 The U.S. Secret Service confirmed it was investigating the breach, which occurred in September and compromised the systems of Kmart, which has about 1,200 stores across the United States.
 The breach did not affect the Sears department store chain.

-Sears said it believes hackers made off with some credit and debit card numbers but that the personal information, debit card PIN numbers, email addresses and social security numbers of its customers remained safe.
+A Sears spokesman said he could not say how many credit and debit card numbers had been taken.
+He added that the personal information, debit card PIN numbers, email addresses and Social Security numbers of its customers remained safe.

 Security professionals said they were not surprised to learn that yet another major retailer was reporting a breach, adding they believe many big merchants do not have adequate systems for detecting cyberattacks, which means they still remain easy prey for hackers.